 Theft is a universal phenomenon that we need to live with.
-As long as humans tread this Earth we would have the incidence of theft.
+As long as humans tread this Earth, we would have the incidence of theft.
 There would always be ample unscrupulous individuals who would indulge in the criminal activity of theft.
-The locations do not matter thieves who see an opportunity would not think twice if they could take something illegally that belongs to another.
+The locations do not matter thieves who see an opportunity would not think twice if they could steal something that belongs to another.

 Inventory theft would usually happen in a business environment where stocks are stolen when the chance and opportunity is provided.
 It could happen due to negligence and carelessness on the part of the authorities who are tasked to prevent inventory theft.

 Warehouses, stores, and any other location where stocks are belonging to the company, it is imperative that the security of the area is at optimum.
 No loopholes should be kept to allow criminals to pilfer and creep through it.
 Every exit and other vulnerable areas should be well secured.
 Half measures would not do, every aspect should be looked into, and the appropriate action should be taken.
 Inventory theft should be eliminated, failing, which you should endeavor to reduce it.

 The warehouse or retail store is the heart of any organization hence ensuring its protection is paramount.
 Inventory theft should be eliminated, and if that is difficult, it should be reduced.